perfanalytics/pose2sim/README.md

 Pose2Sim.poseEstimation()
 ```

-*N.B.:* The GPU will be used with ONNX backend if a valid CUDA installation is used, otherwise the OpenVINO backend will be used.\
+*N.B.:* The `GPU` will be used with ONNX backend if a valid CUDA installation is found (or MPS with MacOS), otherwise the `CPU` will be used with OpenVINO backend.\
-*N.B.:* Pose estimation can be run in Lightweight, Balanced, or Performance mode.\
+*N.B.:* Pose estimation can be run in `lightweight`, `balanced`, or `performance` mode.\
-*N.B.:* Detection can be done every frame, or at any chosen interval.
-Inbetween, previously detected keypoints are tracked.\
+*N.B.:* Pose estimation can be dramatically sped up by increasing the value of `det_frequency`.
+In that case, the detection is only done every `det_frequency` frames, and bounding boxes are tracked inbetween (keypoint detection is still performed on all frames).\
-*N.B.:* The detection can also attempt to give consistent IDs to the same persons across frames.
+*N.B.:* Activating `tracking` will attempt to give consistent IDs to the same persons across frames, which might facilitate synchronization if other people are in the background.

 <img src="Content/Pose2D.png" width="760">